Embedding JavaScript

-You can include scripts in your document using <script> tags.
-This can be useful for things like Mermaid diagrams:
+You can include scripts in a single document using <script> tags in the content itself.
+This can be useful for things like Mermaid diagrams that you don’t need in every document:

 <script src="https://unpkg.com/mermaid@10/dist/mermaid.min.js"></script>